voucherifyio/sdk-python-openapi-based/docs/ProductsApi.md

 # **update_products_in_bulk**
 > ProductsUpdateInBulkResponseBody update_products_in_bulk(products_update_in_bulk_request_body=products_update_in_bulk_request_body)

-Update Products in bulk
+Update Products in Bulk

-Update several products in one asynchronous operation.
-In one request, it is possible to update a maximum of **100** records.
-In the response body, you get a unique async action identifier.
-If a requested product object is not found, then an **upsert** occurs.
-This is reflected in the <!-- [Get Async Action](OpenAPI.json/paths/~1async-actions~1{asyncActionId}/get) -->[Get Async Action](ref:get-async-action) endpoint as follows:    <!-- title: \"Response\" lineNumbers: true --> ```json {     \"found\": false,     \"updated\": true } ```  This API request starts a process that affects Voucherify data in bulk.
-In case of small jobs (like bulk update) the request is put into a queue and processed once every other bulk request placed in the queue prior to this request is finished.
-However, when the job takes a longer time (like vouchers generation) then it is processed in small portions in a round-robin fashion.
-When there is a list of vouchers generation scheduled, then they will all have the `IN_PROGRESS` status shortly.
-This way, small jobs added just after scheduling big jobs of the same type will be processed in a short time window.
-The result will return the async ID.
-You can verify the status of your request via this [API request](ref:get-async-action).
+Update products in one asynchronous operation.
+The request can include up to **10 MB** of data.
+The response returns a unique asynchronous action ID.
+Use this ID in the query paramater of the GET Async Action endpoint to check, e.g.: - The status of your request (in queue, in progress, done, or failed) - Resources that failed to be updated - The report file with details about the update If a product object is not found, it is **upserted**.
+This is shown in the report file in the GET Async Action endpoint.
+The upserted resources have value false in the found column and true in the updated column.
+This API request starts a process that affects Voucherify data in bulk.
+In the case of small jobs (like bulk update), the request is put into a queue and processed when every other bulk request placed in the queue prior to this request is finished.

 ### Example